hamlim/react-state-reducer/README.md

 #### `Consumer`

-The Consumer component has one prop, `children`, children is a function that gets called with an object with the following keys:
+The Consumer component has one core prop, `children`, children is a function that gets called with an object with the following keys:

 * `dispatch`
 * top level keys from state